 I caught up with Simpa Carter from Durham City Cannabis Club about their Autumn event due to take place in September.
 It promises to be a big one, with collaborative efforts from cannabusinesses around the UK.

 I also spoke with Gregg from UKCSC about The Quarter Leaf, issue 2 will be coming out before Product Earth, which is due to take place 23-25th August in Stonley Park, Warwickshire.
 This is an expo I can highly recommend and I look forward to capturing some photos and video while I’m there later on in the summer.

 There were several food options – we found a Brighton-based “earthling eatery” for some vegan food (fried tofu and wedges) which was thoroughly filling and delicious, and saw four or five other hot food eating options to cater to the massive footfall.

 As well as plenty of cannabis education, there was also a stage and sound system which hosted artists from a mixture of genres throughout the day.
 Brighton Cannabis Club had their stand next to the stage and a club section behind with dabs and space for members to rest away from the main crowd.

-The police did not make things difficult for event attendees in what should be considered a progressive step from last year’s Green Pride – in fact, there were two arrests all day this year – and one was somebody caught weighing up weed in a car.
+The police did not make things difficult for event attendees, which was better than last year’s Green Pride – in fact, there were two arrests all day this year – and one was somebody caught weighing up weed in a car.
 We also heard of somebody stopped and searched outside Preston rail station.
 They found 3g of cannabis on him and took it off him without charge.
-But overall during the event, we didn’t see police imposing on guests.
-There were just a few community officers in circulation, handing out leaflets saying cannabis was illegal (just in case anybody at the protest didn’t realise).
+But overall during the event, we didn’t see police arresting guests.
+There were some community officers in circulation, handing out leaflets saying cannabis was illegal (just in case anybody at the protest didn’t realise).

 The UK Cannabis community is strong, growing stronger and established events like Green Pride show just how far we’ve come in recent years.